-The certification body (CB) uses the IAR to determine whether [box 3] each of the changes can be included under certificate maintenance, or whether it has a major impact on assurance and is therefore considered sufficiently substantial that it requires re-evaluation.
-It should be noted that a CB might use factors other than whether the changes are major or minor in determining whether maintenance or re-evaluation is to be used (e.g. elapsed time since certification).
+The certification body (CB) uses the IAR to determine whether [box 3] each of the changes has a minor or a major impact on assurance and is therefore considered requiring or not re-evaluation.
+It should be noted that a CB might use factors other than whether the changes are major or minor (e.g. elapsed time since certification).

 If the CB agrees that the changes to the TOE are of minor impact, then it may be necessary (if there have been changes to the assurance measures in the development environment) for a ITSEF to [box 4] perform a subset evaluation of those assurance measures, and provide the certification body with a partial ETR covering those assurance components that were affected.
-Once the CB is in agreement that the assurance baseline has not been adversely affected, then [box 5] an addendum to the certification listing is created, and a Maintenance Report is produced from the IAR and made publicly available where it will serve as an addendum to the certification report of the original certified TOE.
+Once the CB is in agreement that the assurance baseline has not been adversely affected, then [box 5] an addendum to the certification listing is created, and a Maintenance Report is produced from the IAR and made publicly available where it will serve as an addendum to the certification report of the original certified TOE and provided in an re-issued certificate for the changed ICT product.